sourcegraph/careers/job-descriptions/software-engineer.md

     - If you have any non-trivial code samples that you can share with us (e.g. your own open source projects, or contributions to other projects) we would love to look at that.

 2. We schedule a 30 minute introductory phone call to tell you more about Sourcegraph, to share what we are looking for in a candidate and to find out what you are looking for in your next role.

-3. We offer you the option to work on a real world paid project with us.
+    Let us know if you are interested in doing a paid project with us.
 This gives you a chance to see the kind of real world problems that we work on and gives us another data point to consider in case interviews aren't your forte.

-A good project can substitute for one coding interview.
-4. We schedule a 1 hour technical phone interview.
+3. We schedule a 1 hour technical phone interview.
     - We will write some code in a tool like https://coderpad.io.
     - We avoid trick questions and problems that require a single epiphany to solve.
-5. We fly you out to our San Francisco office for a few more hours of interviews and to meet the team.
+4. We fly you out to our San Francisco office for a few more hours of interviews and to meet the team.

     - We will write some code in your preferred editor or in a tool like https://coderpad.io (not a whiteboard).
     - We avoid trick questions and problems that require a single epiphany to solve.

-6. We check your references.
+5. We check your references.
-7. We make you a job offer.
+6. We make you a job offer.

 We also expect you to be interviewing us too, so ask us any questions you have along the way!